samelstob/notes/management-notes/algorithms/mit-videos.md

 ## DAGs

 * Can't have cycles
-* Can have negative weights, just no cycles
+* *Can have negative weights* - just no cycles

+"Whenever you have a DAG the first thing you want to try is topological sort - it is a fine hammer to use when you have a DAG"

 1) Topologically sort the DAG.
-Path from u->v implies that is u is before v in the ordering
+Path from u->v implies that u is before v in the ordering
 2) One pass over vertices in topologically sorted order relaxing each edge that leaves each vertex.

+Time: O(V+E) (DFS - touching each vertex and each edge once)

+"Once you have topologically sorted it you can always draw a DAG in linear form"

+This doesn't say anything about the starting vertex.
+Once you have sorted it you can choose any starting vertex and the algorithm will calculate S.P reachable from that vertex.

 ## Dijkstra

+Dijkstra is a greedy algorithm

 # R16: Rubick's Cube, Starcraft Zero